pjueon/JetsonGPIO/README.md

 It has been written in C++ based on NVIDIA's Jetson-GPIO Python Library.
 (https://github.com/NVIDIA/jetson-gpio)

-JetsonGPIO library provides almost same public APIs provided by the NVIDIA's official python library.
+JetsonGPIO(C++) library provides almost same public APIs provided by the NVIDIA's official python library.

 **But it DOESN'T support all functionalites of the NVIDIA's original one.
 And it's not fully tested yet.**